AMagd/AMagd.github.io/projects.md

 </p>

 ## [2021] Convex Optimization: UAV Path Planning with Obstacle Avoidance
 The light blue circles represent the position of the UAV at each step, while the red and green polytopes represent the obstacles and free areas respectively.
-The green polytopes are made to guide the UAV into knowing that these places are free spaces. [[Report]][Report] [[Code]][Code1]
+The green polytopes were created to guide the UAV into knowing that these places are free spaces, and to solve the problem in a particular convex optimization technique. [[Report]][Report] [[Code]][Code1]

 [Report]: /assets/project_media/path_planning.pdf
 [Code1]:   https://github.com/AMagd/Path_Planning_Optimization